Saint Joseph's College of Maine: Academics

 On campus, the college offers more than 40 majors, minors and partnership programs.
 The average class size is 14.
 The student-to-faculty ratio is 11:1.
 On campus, the college offers undergraduate programs in the liberal arts and sciences, as well as professional programs.
 The most popular majors are nursing, business, education, exercise science/sports management, and biology.

-Through Saint Joseph's College Online, there are roughly 2,400 students enrolled in more than 30 academic programs leading to bachelor's and master's degrees, as well as associate degrees and certificates.
-Support for students includes counselors, advisors, online tutors, an IT help desk, and financial aid.
-Students also have the option to take courses on campus during the summer.

 Accreditation and approvals

 The college is accredited by the New England Commission of Higher Education.
 The nursing program is also approved by the Maine State Board of Nursing and accredited by the Commission on Collegiate Nursing Education.
 The Elementary Education and Physical Education majors and the Secondary Education minor are approved by the state of Maine.

+Since 2013, an annual 5k race is held to finance a scholarship for nursing students at Saint Joseph's in honor of Matthew Rairdon, a graduate in emergency nursing, who was murdered by his former boyfriend in Westbrook, Maine, in November 2013.